 The work I make is subtle, detailed and minimalist.
 I am interested in ideas that are intensely personal in nature, to do with memory; places, people, objects or events that are important to me.
 I am fascinated by the body’s relationship to and integration within its surrounding environment.
 Also, in examining what the body does rather than what the body can be made to do in and through space.
 In my work everything is stripped down to its bare essentials.
 Personal belongings and objects of nature such as pine cones or teapots are handled as artefacts that resonate with memory.

-I trained and worked as a Registered Nurse before graduating from Roehampton University with a BA (Hons) in Dance and English.
-I went on to do a One Year Certificate at London School of Contemporary Dance in 1993 with the help of a bursary from Dance Umbrella.
+I graduated from Roehampton University with a BA (Hons) in Dance and English before going on to do a One Year Certificate at London School of Contemporary Dance in 1993 with the help of a bursary from Dance Umbrella.
 I have an MA in Collaborative Arts (Dance), studying with Rosemary Butcher at Surrey University and University of Chichester.

 I have taken part in projects with Gill Clarke, Sue MacLennan, Fiona Millward, Paula Turner, Tino Sehgal and Simon Whitehead.